-For some years now I’ve constrained myself to one session from opening time at 5pm on Thursday and leaving by about 9 or 10.
+For some years now I’ve constrained myself to one session, starting at 5pm (opening time) on the first day (Thursday) and leaving by about 9 or 10.
 The start of the festival is very pleasant; not too crowded and plenty of time and space to take in the huge number of beers on offer and check off those I must try before the day is out.
 You are also amongst the first couple of dozen people to see the cup winners and so have a good chance of trying them before they sell out.
 This Thursday however it quickly became obvious that this festival was going to be bigger than usual, and the overall Champion beer was sold out by 8pm!
 As usual I had to try the amazing ‘real sausages’ in hoagies; they really are VERY good – so I had two!

 I was glad I paid a second visit on Saturday afternoon as, apart from the fact I had a lot more beers to get through, NICKY SWANN was playing – and was very enjoyable.
 A hint of Joni Mitchell in there – and just as I was thinking that she covered Big Yellow Taxi!
 Incidentally, her sidekick played good bass but also had the most amazing acoustic drum machine I’ve ever seen – snare, bass and kettles all in what looked like an old orange box!

 This seemed to be a great year for porters and stouts.
 The best beers from the selection I managed to get through are set out below – all highly recommended!

 - Box Steam Funnel Blower, 4.6%, vanilla infused porter